 Master of Environmental Management (MEM) Degree

-• Environmental Economics and Policy Concentration: One semester of Microeconomics is required – either a full semester microeconomics course or an introductory course that is more than half microeconomics rather than macroeconomics.
+• Environmental Economics and Policy Concentration: One semester of Microeconomics is required – either a full semester microeconomics course or an introductory economics course that is more than half microeconomics rather than macroeconomics.

 • Ecotoxicology and Environmental Health Concentration: One semester of college Chemistry is required; Organic Chemistry and Principles of Ecology are both recommended.